pods-framework/pods/readme.txt

 == Changelog ==

+= 3.2.8.1 - November 22nd, 2024 =

+* Security: Resolve stored XSS issue with the File Upload field Add Button Text option.
+Props to the CleanTalk / Dmitrii Ignatyev for responsibly reporting this (their second report, they are doing good work!). (@sc0ttkclark)
+* Security: Harden the use of values within id and class HTML attributes in Pods form elements. (@sc0ttkclark)

 = 3.2.8 - November 17th, 2024 =

 REMINDER: PHP support for Pod Templates and Pod Pages been turned off by default in Pods 3.2.7+ (`PODS_DISABLE_EVAL` constant set to `false` can be used to re-enable it).
 It will be completely removed in Pods 3.3 after being deprecated back in Pods 2.3. (@sc0ttkclark)